 The following is a guest post by Leah Vanderveldt, a Brooklyn-based wellness writer and recipe developer.
 You can find Leah’s blog here.

 Are you looking for healthy ways to cleanse your body?
 Me too, but the idea of a cleanse of any kind makes me recoil a little bit.
 From no solid foods, to only raw foods, to designer juices — the concept of cleansing has gotten so singularly-focused and restrictive that it’s sometimes difficult to remember that our bodies are incredibly smart on their own.
 They’re capable of cleansing themselves hourly, daily, and weekly without drastic intervention from us.
 You can kind of think of it as DIY natural body cleansing.

 The best body cleansing methods start with eating real food.
 We can’t underestimate the body’s ability to keep functioning, recalibrating, and cleansing itself.
 The only thing I propose by way of cleansing is to add a few simple things into our lives that support the detoxification and cleansing processes of the body.
 No taking anything away — just adding in a few foods and lifestyle habits to show ourselves a little extra love.
 There are so many detox foods to cleanse your body naturally, adding in a good night’s sleep, some exercise and simply reducing stress can combine to cleanse you from inside out.

-Here are my favorite ways that I help my body cleanse itself without actually going on a cleanse:
+Here are my favorite healthy ways to cleanse your body that help my body detox itself without actually going on a full cleanse:

 Cilantro and parsley, in particular are great for supporting the liver — one of our major cleansing organs — and helps aid the digestive system, another important player in daily cleansing).
 Basil is rich in vitamin K1, which helps keep our blood healthy, and mint helps digestion and can ease stress.